Chrysler Hemi engine: Third generation: 2003–present

-The current-production "HEMI" engine heads are flatter and more complex than the 1950s–'70s Hemi V8 chamber.
+The current-production "HEMI" engine was launched in 2003.
+The cylinder heads are flatter and more complex than the 1950s–'70s Hemi V8 chamber.
 The combustion chambers are no longer truly hemispherical.

 It uses a coil-on-plug (distributor-less) ignition system and two spark plugs per cylinder to shorten flame travel leading to more consistent combustion and reduced emissions.
+A new variable displacement technology called Multi-Displacement System (MDS) is used in some versions which can shut off two cylinders on each bank under light load to improve fuel economy.

 Like most of Chrysler's past-model Hemi-head engines, the 5.7 L version is rated at approximately one horsepower per cubic inch (the current engines are SAE net, whereas the old Hemi engines were rated SAE gross).
 For the 2009 model year power was increased to 357-395 horsepower (266-291 kW) and 389-410 lb·ft (527-556 N·m) depending on application.
 It also achieved 4% better fuel economy.
 Variable valve timing (VVT) was also introduced.

-A new variable displacement technology called Multi-Displacement System (MDS) is used in some versions which can shut off two cylinders on each bank under light load to improve fuel economy.